technicaldada/pentbox/README.md

 https://www.kalilinux.in/2019/05/honeypot.html

 <b>This repository is very old.
-I even didn't tried it for years.
-Hope someone send a good PR in Hacktoberfest2021 to update it.[No typo fix, REAL Update]</b>
+I didn't know much about Pentbox.
+I hop You Merge this Pull request to count My Pull Request .[No typo fix, REAL Update]</b>

 <b> Pentbox is a safety kit containing various tools for streamlining PenTest conducting a job easily.
 It is programmed in Ruby and oriented to GNU / Linux, with support for Windows, MacOS and every systems where Ruby is installed.</b>